smallab/raspicam-meets-cinder-on-raspi4/README.md

 make -j 3
 ```

-When you're done compiling Cinder, it's time to use Cinder.
+You're done compiling Cinder?
+Time to use it.
 Let' head to the `/samples`.

 In order to compile the samples without a system path error, change line 136 in the `proj/cmake/modules/cinderMakeApp.cmake` file by adding the `-lstdc++fs` flag to notify the Linker it should use that file system lib: